* Shorter than typical iPhone launch lines

 Jim Liu, 25, was sixth in line an hour before doors opened at 7 a.m. at the Verizon Wireless store in Bryant Park, New York.
 Liu joined eight others on a line that started at 3 a.m.

 “I have the AT&T iPhone 4 but I’ve really had it with the service,” he said.
 Liu was wearing a red woolly hat that Verizon handed out along with handwarmers to help customers fend off the cold as they waited for the store to open.

-Some analysts say Verizon may sell 13 million iPhones this year, which would add roughly $8 billion in revenue for Apple.
+Some analysts believe Verizon could sell 13 million iPhones this year, providing roughly $8 billion in revenue for Apple.

-Analysts say there is three years' worth of pent-up demand for the device among Verizon customers who did not want to leave that operator, as well as AT&T customers who want a change.
+Analysts say there is three years’ worth of pent-up demand for the device among Verizon customers who did not want to switch carriers, as well as among disgruntled AT&T customers.